Mvanhuffel/Data-Analysis-Projects/Aerofit Buyer Profile/README.md

 ## Methodology

-Python Libraries:
-- numpy for numerical computations.
-- pandas for data manipulation and analysis.
-- matplotlib and seaborn for data visualization.
-- scipy.stats for statistical functions.
-- warnings to manage warning messages.
+Python Libraries: Numpy, Pandas, Matplotlib and Seaborn for data visualization, Scipy.stats for statistical functions, Warnings to manage warning messages.

 Data Exploration and Processing:
 - Initial Examination: Utilized pandas to load and inspect the dataset, focusing on its structure, types of variables, and initial data quality.